ecmwf/ecflow/docs/glossary.rst

              |

-             The default value is 12 hours (12 * 60 * 60 seconds).
-The minimum value allowed is 60 seconds, while the maximum value is 24 hours.
+             The default value is 30 minutes (1800 seconds).
+The minimum value allowed is 60 seconds, while the maximum value is 24 hours (86400 seconds).
 If a value outside this range is specified, it will be adjusted to the nearest limit.
 Since the ECF_TIMEOUT limit also applies to zombie task commands, the effective limit is the smaller of the two.

              |